Underwater Welding Equipment: Diving Helmet

 The modern diving helmet has developed significantly since its invention in the nineteenth century.
 It was originally designed to fight fires - not tread water.

 Most underwater welders are responsible for using and maintaining their own equipment, including their diving helmet.
 Some companies allow you to rent equipment, but this depends on the company and it’s not guaranteed.
-Let’s see what goes into purchasing one.
+For helmets, they choose one of two types of helmets.

 Diving helmets are not cheap.

-If you’re just starting underwater welding school, you may find a lower end model from another commercial diver for $1,500 – $2,000.
-But the higher end diving helmets may run anywhere from $6,000 – $10,000, depending the purpose and the types of accessories you purchase with them.
+If you’ve just graduated diving school, you may find a lower end model from another diver for $1,500 - $2,000.
+But the higher end diving helmets may run anywhere from $6,000 - $10,000, depending the purpose and the types of accessories you purchase with them.

 Photo property of Heavy Metal Divers